Skip to main content

 }

-In each selectionRules element, configure the following fields to identify the listings you want to promote:
+In each selectionRules element, configure the following fields to identify the listings you want to discount:

-• brands – A list of brands to include in the promotion.
+• brands – A list of brands to include in the discount.
 A discounted listing is created for a listing if its brand matches one of the names identified in this rule.

 • categoryIds – A list of category IDs, which can contain either category IDs from the associated marketplace or category IDs from the seller's store.